syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 <td style="width: 262.889px; height: 13px;">Content Control</td>
 <td style="width: 479.111px; height: 13px;">
 <p>Contents inside control controls are preserved as normal text.</p>
-<p>If first item of paragraph is checkbox content control, then it preserves as task item.</p>
+<p>If the first item of the paragraph is checkbox content control, then it preserves as a task item.</p>
 </td>
 </tr>
 <tr style="height: 13.6667px;">